 The Tourism Business Improvement District annual assessment rates are based upon \$2.00 per occupied room per night.
-Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days, nor on government employees on government business.
-Assessments pursuant to the SYVTBID shall not include room rental revenue resulting from stays pursuant to contracts executed prior to June 1, 2010.
+Based on the benefit received, assessments will not be collected on stays of more than thirty (30) consecutive days, nor on stays exempted from paying transient occupancy tax according to each local jurisdiction's ordinance.
+Assessments pursuant to the SYVTBID shall not include room rental revenue resulting from stays pursuant to contracts executed prior to July 1, 2010.